kellerflint/Course-Resources/content/AI For Devs - M3.md

 - Compare the performance of different LLMs based on factors such as quality, speed, and price.
 - Understand the concept of prompt engineering and its role in improving LLM performance for specific use cases.
 - Understand and apply the three fundamental elements of successful prompt engineering: clarity, context, and scope.
+- Identify ways in which various kinds of AI can be incorporated in applications.

 ## How Large Language Models Work
 <iframe width="720" height="410" src="https://www.youtube.com/embed/5sLYAQS9sWQ?si=fzJFdm7wOhlYohNn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>